-Prepaid expenses and other current assets of \$128,718 and \$202,067 at June 30, 2017 and December 31, 2016, respectively, consist primarily of costs paid for future services, which will occur within a year.
+Prepaid expenses and other current assets of \$108,878 and \$202,067 at September 30, 2017 and December 31, 2016, respectively, consist primarily of costs paid for future services, which will occur within a year.
 Prepaid expenses include prepayments in cash and equity instruments for public relation services, business advisory, consulting, and prepaid insurance, which are being amortized over the terms of their respective agreements.

-Bonds Posted With Courts
+Bonds Posted with Courts

 Under certain circumstances related to litigations in Germany, the Company is either required to or may decide to enter a bond with the courts.
-As of June 30, 2017 and December 31, 2016, the Company had outstanding bonds in the amount of \$375,603 and \$0, respectively.
-These bonds were entered into in Germany upon the filing of cases in the Company's Munitech portfolio in Germany during the three months ended March 31, 2017 and the difference in the balance of the litigation bonds at December 31, 2016 compared to June 30, 2017 is attributable to the placement of these bonds with the German court.
+As of September 30, 2017 and December 31, 2016, the Company had no outstanding bonds posted with the German courts.